fankib/pam_http/README.md

 # Installation
 Install all the dependencies for python or buildozer first (or when it fails)..

-at least you need: kivy,plyer,pycrypto,ecdsa
-`sudo pip install kivy plyer pycrypto ecdsa`
+at least you need: kivy,plyer,pycrypto,ecdsa (`$ sudo pip install kivy plyer pycrypto ecdsa`).

 ## pam_http:
 run the script `$ ./pam/build`